Skip to main content

 High-performance PaaS environments require strict adherence to repository usage standards to ensure scalability.

-- Prefer IContentLoader: Always default to the loader for frontend components.
+• Prefer IContentLoader: Always default to the loader for frontend components.
+Reserve IContentRepository for write operations only.

-Projections over Content: In search implementation, project search results into ViewModels to avoid loading full
+• Projections over Content: In search implementations, project results into ViewModels to avoid loading full IContent objects unnecessarily - search results often only need a subset of properties.

 Conclusion